kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_3.md

 * What is your argument or purpose, and how did you make the argument or purpose visible in your artifact?
 * What modes does your artifact incorporate?
 Does one take precedence over the others?
 * If you had more time for revision, what would you change and why?
+* What was your role or title in this group assignment?
+How did you contribute to completing this project?
+What could you have done better to support your team?
+Do you want to share anything about your experience working in this group?